Helping solve social problems

-As a psychology student at UND, Khan is learning first-hand how she can help those in need.
+As a UND psychology student, Khan is learning firsthand how she can help those in need.
 Along with an internship where she leads individual and group counseling sessions, she is on the fast track to helping people make changes in their lives.

 “I learned from UND that with drive and motivation, anything is really possible,” she said.
 “You can find yourself.”

 When she arrived on campus, Khan thought she was going into pre-med.
-But after taking a few classes down that track, she found out it wasn't for her.
+But after taking a few classes, she found out it wasn’t for her.
 She then focused her studies on psychology and fell in love.

 “Psychology is very different,” Khan said.
 “It has an emphasis in biology.
 It has an emphasis in emotions.
 And I really liked how you could learn more about behaviors and more about people and the diversity that comes from people.”

 Now studying psychology, with an emphasis in chemical dependency, Khan is helping people deal with their substance abuse issues and find a path to sobriety.
-These real-world experiences while still in college has helped her hone her craft and become the best psychologist she can be.
+These real-world experiences in college have helped her hone her craft and become the best psychologist she can be.

 Khan, a Riverside, Calif., native, said her experiences both in California and North Dakota will help her in her future career.
-She hopes to work as a counselor in a community that has issues of substance abuse and poverty.
-There, she said, she can make the largest impact.
+She hopes to work as a counselor in a community that has substance abuse and poverty issues.
+She said it’s there where she can make the largest impact.